hotosm/osm-merge/docs/highways.md

 the file is opened, there will be some conflicts.
 This is usually due to things like the incorrect forest road name getting deleted, since now it's a proper *ref:usfs* reference number.
 And the tiger tags are gone as well if the *fixnames.py* utility is used.

 To fix the conflicts, I just select them all, and click on *resolve to my version*.
+Since all the new tags and old tags are preserved, you can edit them directly in the tags window in JOSM.
 Then I load all the ways into the [TODO](https://wiki.openstreetmap.org/wiki/JOSM/Plugins/TODO_list) plugin.
+You can also use the conflict dialog box to edit the merged tags, but I find the other way more efficient.

 Using the plugin to validate a feature all I have to do is click on the entry.
 Sometimes there will be issues that need to be manually fixed.
 If conflation has changed the name, the old one is still in the feature so a manual comparison can be done.
+Often validating a feature is just deleting a few tags.
+But this is the important detail for machine editing.
+Somebody (not AI) must manually validate each changed feature.
+This is why the efficiency of mapping is important if you want to update a large area, like an entire national forest.

 Sometimes there are weird typos that have slipped through the process.
+This is where the time goes since you have to manually edit the falues.
 But many times for these remote highways you can just mark it as done, and go on to the next one.
-This lets you validate a large number of features relatively quickly without sacrificing quality.
+Many of these highways in OISM have no tags beyond **highway=track**, so mo conflicts.This lets you validate a large number of features relatively quickly without sacrificing quality.

 #### Editing OSM XML